amorphic/jimternet/content/boost-your-wifi-signal-strength-for-next-to-nothing.md

 Date: 2014-02-22 18:00
 Author: James
 Category: Projects
-Tags: Making Wifi
+Tags: Making, Wifi
 Slug: boost-your-wifi-signal-strength-for-next-to-nothing
-Status: draft
+Status: published

 In my workshop I have a [Raspberry Pi][raspberry pi] whose primary function is to control the temperature of my home brew using [Braubuddy][braubuddy].